Skip to content

 A working definition

-Decision making is the process of selecting one alternative from among a number of alternatives available.
+A clean working definition: decision making is the process of selecting one alternative from among a number of alternatives available.
 It is needed only when there are options.
 If there is only one way of doing a task, there is nothing to decide.

 The second sentence matters.
 Decision making is not the same as taking action.
 If only one path exists, action is required but no decision is needed.
 A school evacuating during a fire is not deciding; it is acting on the only option.